eclipse-archived/ceylon-lang.org/documentation/tour/sequences.md

 ## Sequences

 Some kind of array or list construct is a universal feature of all programming languages.
-The Ceylon language module defines support for sequence types.
+The Ceylon language module defines support for *sequence types*.
 A sequence type is usually written `X[]` for some element type `X`.
 But this is really just an abbreviation for the union type `Empty|Sequence<X>`.